-The following is a review of the Outlier Pants suite based on 6 months of travel around Europe and the Middle East with Outlier Slim Dungarees, New Way Shorts, Futureworks pants and the Outlier Strong Dungarees to find the best men’s travel pants.
+The following is an Outlier Pants Review based on 6 months of travel around Europe, the Middle East, and Southeast Asia with Outlier Slim Dungarees, New Way Shorts, Futureworks pants and the Outlier Strong Dungarees to test some of the best men’s travel pants and travel shorts.

-During this trip I’ve brought only one bag, a 45L carryon sized backpack, to last travels of over a year.
+During this trip I brought a single bag, a 45L carryon sized backpack, to last travels of over a year.
 I aimed to use these as my only pants and shorts for a year (with the addition of the Columbia Titanium Silver Ridge Hiking Shorts).
 The review that follows is based on using these Outlier Clothing products for a “one-bag travel” lifestyle.

 As a long term traveler carrying a single bag and opting for as many adventures as possible, I am always looking for clothing that looks good, is

-New Way Shorts – A Chino style short made of technical fabrics and designed to swim in, that still looks amazing, stretches slightly, and could be worn for weeks without issue.
+New Way Shorts – A chino style short made of technical fabrics and designed to swim in, that still looks amazing, stretches slightly, and could be worn for weeks without issue.
 Highly recommended

-Futureworks Pants – A Chino style pant made of technical fabrics to stay dry and resist stains.
+Futureworks Pants – A chino style pant made of technical fabrics to stay dry and resist stains.
 Lightweight and breathable, with a little tailoring, these make great officewear, or could be perfect for travel and adventure.
 Highly recommended

 The bottom line up front: the Outlier gear is impressive for travel.
 Here’s why: